“So who did your psychic paper say you were in order

 He span around as the creature they had referred to as the birdman stepped

 through the open TARDIS door.
-An arm reached out and seemed to unfold
+An arm reached out and unfolded on itself

-on itself to become a long, sinewy, birdlike limb ending in a sharp talon.
+to become a long, sinewy, birdlike limb ending in a sharp talon.
+Jasmin’s

-Jasmin’s scream mingled with Susan’s as she was grabbed around
+scream mingled with Susan’s as she was grabbed around the neck,

-the neck, the talon pricking her under the chin.
-If she so much as moved
+the talon pricking her under the chin.
+If she so much as moved her throat

-her throat would be ripped.
-Alec began to step closer but changed his
+would be ripped.
+Alec began to step closer but changed his mind.

 “Where is the Time Lord?” the creature demanded in a voice

-that seemed redolent of the cry of a bird of prey.
-“Where is the
+redolent of the cry of a bird of prey.
+“Where is the one who destroyed

 “What?”
 The Doctor moved closer.
 “What do you mean where